Skip to product information

 Model Number

-We created this with the hope of making the art of sharpening knives and blades more approachable for everyone and spreading the rich culture of whetstone craftsmanship even further.
+"We created this with the hope of making the art of sharpening more approachable for everyone, and spreading the rich culture of whetstone craftsmanship even further."
+These are the words of Akimitsu Oguro, the fourth-generation owner of Morihei — a knife and whetstone specialist based in Asakusabashi, Tokyo, trusted by professionals since 1933.

 Morihei shop

-Akimitsu Oguro, the fourth-generation owner of Morihei
+Akimitsu Oguro, fourth-generation owner of Morihei.

 Sharpening Station

-Sharpening Station (A carefully curated selection of premium whetstones).
+Sharpening Station — a carefully curated selection of premium whetstones.

 The creation of an original whetstone

-Focusing on the contact, feel, and sound when sharpening blades, the synthetic whetstone was meticulously crafted to achieve an ideal balance of sharpening power and ease of use.
-When put to the test, it delivers a smooth sharpening experience, evoking the gentle texture of natural whetstone particles, offering an incredibly satisfying and refined feel.
+Focusing on the contact, feel, and sound when sharpening, the stone was crafted to achieve an ideal balance of sharpening power and ease of use.
+It delivers a smooth sharpening experience — evoking the gentle texture of natural whetstone particles, with a refined and satisfying feel.
+Unlike most synthetic whetstones, no soaking is required; a splash of water on the surface is all it takes to begin.

 Whetstone